 ICPF's online corrugated curricula is available free through its website for packaging, graphic design, flexography, business and related faculty and their students.
 It also serves as a resource for ICPF corporate partners in their work with new employees, community colleges and technical schools.
 The corrugated curricula provides a comprehensive overview of corrugated manufacturing, from a brief history to details on production, design, performance specifications, testing processes, and corrugated packaging's role as a cost-effective, high-performance, renewable, recyclable and sustainable packaging choice.

 ICPF has distributed thousands of its Careers in Corrugated DVD to colleges, universities, high schools and corporate partners.
-The DVD presents information and video clips on the industry and its many different careers for new graduates.
+The DVD presented information and video clips on the industry and its many different careers for new graduates.
 These video clips are available under the Careers in Corrugated section of the website, making this information accessible to a broader spectrum of students.

 AICC - The Independent Packaging Association represents, and protects, the business interests of the independent sector of the corrugated, folding carton, and rigid box industries.

 The Fibre Box Association (FBA) is a non-profit trade association that represents North American corrugated packaging manufacturers and strives to grow, protect and enhance the overall well-being of the industry by providing member-valued programs and services.